-This continuing education course is designed to help educators develop theoretical and practical knowledge of effective, research-based assessment and intervention for advanced beginning readers of all ages.
-The course follows a "practicum model," in which participants build a conceptual framework for reading development and effective intervention through a year-long, mentored tutoring experience.
+This credit/no-credit continuing education course is designed to build theoretical and practical knowledge related to word recognition and reading fluency across development, from primary grades to secondary school.
+Educators will learn to execute effective, research-based reading instruction with challenging Tier I word study in whole class and small group settings.
+The latter setting will focus on scaffolding for intermediate readers who lack word recognition and spelling automaticity.
+The course follows a "practicum model," in which participants build a conceptual framework for reading development and effective instruction through a year-long, mentored experience.

-The course is open to all educators, including but not limited to: classroom teachers, reading specialists, special educators, administrators, paraprofessionals, and Multi-Language Learner (MLL) personnel.
+The course is open to any educator, including but not limited to classroom teachers, reading specialists, special educators, administrators, paraprofessionals, and Multi-Language Learner (MLL) personnel.